Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

 The site enables the user to create a profile, recipes, make social media style blog posts and view other users posts and recipes.

+## Database structure

+The database for this website is mongodb.
+The database is comprised of the following collections:
+    1) Categories
+    2) fs.chunks
+    3) fs.files
+    4) posts
+    5) recipes
+    6) users

+Mongodb is a non relational database but data is linked via common values in different collections - for example, the users liked recipes in the users collection will contain a reference to a recipe name in the recipes collection.

+The categories collection is comprised of a list of the categories available when uploading a recipe.
+The fs.chunks and fs.files collections are for storing files uploaded by the user

 <!-- User Experience (UX) -->
 # User Experience (UX)